lamteteeow/ComputerGraphics/README.md

 # ComputerGraphics
-Exercises from Computer Graphics course led by Professor Marc Stamminger Basics are to learn shader language (glsl) and Advanced are to learn C# with Unity
+Exercises from Computer Graphics course led by Professor Marc Stamminger Basics are to learn C# with Unity
+Advanced are to learn shader language (glsl)